 The Portal is available as a preinstalled appliance, and requires just some minor configurations.
 The Appliance should be powered on and successfully boot-up without any errors on terminal;

 You can configure networking for the appliance from console.
+You can login with admin username and changeme password.
+After that you can get root access (su) with password – changeme.

-On boot, the appliance automatically brings web server, serving the Portal frontend and Joomla backend
+On boot, the appliance automatically brings web server, serving the Portal frontend and Joomla backend.

 On ports 80 and 443 – accessible via browser.

+Joomla uses MySQL user joomla with password changeme.
+MySQL root password is changeme.

 Login in the administrator UI in Joomla!
 Backend, usually http://<HOSTNAME>/administrator

-Default username is administrator and default password – axway
+Default username is admin and default password – changeme

 Go to section Components >> API portal: